-Never place non-approved floor matting or any other obstructions under the brake pedal.
-This restricts pedal travel and braking efficiency, and may cause a crash.
+Never place non-approved floor matting or any other obstructions under the pedals.
+This restricts pedal travel and braking efficiency.

 Driving through heavy rain or water can have an adverse effect on braking efficiency.
 Under such circumstances, it is recommended that you lightly apply the brakes intermittently, to dry the brakes.